Your Pre-wedding Session

 SUGGESTION: When picking the locations its always best to pick two locations that are in close proximity to each other (i.e. both in the north or both in the south).
 We don't want to waste valuable time and light travelling from one location to the other.

 What days and times can our session take place?

 Timing for the session depends on two things; location and time of year.
 I usually recommend starting at around 3:30pm/4:00pm in February and March and 4:30pm/5:00pm in April and May and 6pm in the hotter months, July & August.

-Pre-wedding sessions are available Monday through Thursdays with occasionally Saturday availability in March.
+Pre-wedding sessions are available Monday through Thursdays.
 Due to a heavy wedding schedule, pre-wedding sessions are not available at the weekends.
-There are no availabilities for pre-wedding sessions during the peak times, i.e. May, June and July.
+There is no availabilities for pre-wedding sessions during the peak times, i.e. May, June and July.

 What to wear

 The next big question is what am I going to wear?
 Cue the shopping trips and endless online browsing for outfits.
 Here's a few things to keep in mind before you start shopping;

 Any kind of shoot where you are in matching outfits is going to look awkward.

 Complimentary colours are awesome.